-GHC scholarships provide funds for undergraduate students, graduate students, and faculty to attend the three-day celebration.
-In 2017, over 650 Scholars attended GHC where they gained access to career and academic workshops, networking opportunities, and memories that will last a lifetime.
+The GHC Scholarships provide funds for undergraduate students, graduate students, and faculty to attend our three-day Celebration.
+Scholars who attend GHC gain access to career and academic workshops, networking opportunities, and memories that will last a lifetime.

-- You must be a full-time student enrolled in an accredited degree program at a college or university at the time of the celebration (September 2018).
-Those graduating prior to the celebration are not eligible unless accepted to another related degree program (such as a M.S. or Ph.D. program).
+- You must be a full-time student enrolled in an accredited degree program at a college or university at the time of the Celebration (October 2019).
+Those graduating prior to the Celebration are not eligible unless accepted to another related degree program (such as a M.S. or Ph.D. program).

 - Show satisfactory progress toward a degree such as, but not limited to, computer science, computer engineering, or a related technical discipline such as electrical engineering, human-computer interaction, math, physics, or management information systems.

 - Be able to demonstrate an interest in computing.